How to Get Preschoolers Excited for Writing

 Start by selecting a quiet area of the classroom.
 While that may be hard to pinpoint (because naturally, you are dealing with preschoolers…), the more isolated, the better.
 If you have wall space, display alphabet and number posters, as this visual reference will help guide students as they work.
 Be sure to include a table, some chairs, storage units or a bookshelf, and plenty of inspiration for creativity!

-Go the extra mile by incorporating a bulletin board which will help you highlight your students’ masterpieces in a creative manner.
+Go the extra mile by incorporating a bulletin board or display rails which will help you highlight your students’ masterpieces in a creative manner.
 Students will be proud to have their work on display, and in turn, will be excited for the next chance to use the writing center.

 The more writing materials you can incorporate, the more curious your students will be to experiment.
 We recommend rotating supplies every couple of weeks to get students excited about the activities, which will, in turn, motivate them to dabble with a wider variety of tools.